SEMIAGUESMI/BetContract-MEVattacks-scenarios/MEVsimulation/README.md

 This directory contains all files needed to simulate and experience MEV attacks against the betting contract.
 The simulations are divided into two main scenarios:

 - **Scenario 1 — Vulnerable BetContract:** runs the original, vulnerable `BetContract` to reproduce MEV attack behavior.
-- **Scenario 2 — Protected ProtectedBetContract:** runs the `ProtectedBetContract` (extended with an oracle verification layer) to demonstrate mitigation of MEV opportunities.
+- **Scenario 2 — Protected BetContract:** runs the `ProtectedBetContract` (extended with an oracle verification layer) to demonstrate mitigation of MEV opportunities.

-Each contract function used in the simulations has an associated script that records gas consumption for the executed transaction.
+Each contract function used in the simulations has an associated script "[`scripts/transaction_receipt.js`](https://github.com/SEMIAGUESMI/BetContract-MEVattacks-scenarios/blob/main/scripts/transaction_receipt.js)" that records gas consumption for the executed transaction.
 The example below shows the script output after invoking the `claimWin` function of the `BetContract` — the image demonstrates the measured gas usage, transaction fee, gas price..etc for that transaction:

 ![Gas consumption example](../images/gas_consumption_example.png)